 - Setting your standards is an important aspect of a healthy mind and business.

-- Stating your standards and turning people down isn’t going to diminish your likability, and if they’re mad about it, that’s on them.
+- Stating your standards and turning people down isn’t going to diminish your likability.
+If they’re mad about it, that’s on them.

-So I asked why they didn’t just tell them that instead of try to force them into another call, taking up more of their time, his time, and the owner’s time.
-He said that he felt uncomfortable telling them that he believed they weren’t a good fit because it would hurt his “likability quotient.”
+So I asked, “why didn’t you just tell them you couldn’t help them?”
+He said that he felt uncomfortable saying they weren’t a good fit because it would hurt his “likability quotient.”

-This is where the I’s in the DISC spectrum really struggle.
+This is where the I’s in the DISC spectrum struggle.

-Then I asked, “would you prefer the prospect to like you or the owner and team you’re working with to like you.”
+Then I asked, “Would you prefer the prospect to like you, or do you want your boss and team to like you?”

-He admitted that he’d much rather the owner and team, and that’s when he realized the mistake.
+He admitted, “my boss and team.”
+That’s when he realized his mistake.
 Bringing on a painful or exhausting client would hurt his likability quotient with the people who really matter a lot more than one prospect who he’d probably never talk to again.